 If you are traveling with kids, actually even if you are traveling without kids I recommend the Slide at T3.
-That is almost 4 storey tall slide and takes you down a few levels on the airport.
+That is almost a 4-stories tall slide and takes you down a few levels at the airport.
 I am not sure when was the last time I went down a slide.
 I wondered if I would be scared or if I would really enjoy doing it.
 But you know what, the moment you start sliding, the kid in you comes out.
 As soon as you come out of the other end, you invariably ask ‘ Can I do this once more?’

-Sit Back & Relax @ Changi Singapore
+Sit Back & Relax

-There are snooze chairs everywhere at Changi Airport.
+There are snooze chairs everywhere at the airport.
 But if you want to spend some quiet time, looking at a green expanse, while nibbling some food as your gadgets charge or as someone massages your feet there are many lounges that you can try.
 I tried the Plaza Premium Lounge and I am damn impressed by the service quality and the smiling staff.
 I took a foot massage and had a coffee while my camera and phones charged themselves.

 Indulge in Nature

-The most popular gardens are
+The most popular gardens are:

-A Cactus Garden at T1
+- A Cactus Garden at T1

-A rooftop Sunflower Garden at T2
+- A rooftop Sunflower Garden at T2

-An Orchid Garden at T2
+- An Orchid Garden at T2

-An enchanting Garden at T2
+- An Enchanting Garden at T2

-A Butterfly Garden at T3
+- A Butterfly Garden at T3

-If you have to choose one of them, go for the Orchid Garden that has a fishpond with many coins in it thrown by people in the hope that their wishes come true.
+If you have to choose one of them, go for the Orchid Garden which has a fishpond with many coins in it thrown by people in the hope that their wishes come true.
 So each coin is actually a wish.
 Every time I passed by this it reminded me how we are all bound together by common beliefs.

-Take the Free Singapore Tours from Changi Airport
+Take the Free Singapore Tour